-New paragraph (e) states "Satisfying the legal requirements for being labeled 'home compostable' pursuant to PRC sections 42355 through 42357.5 or any other law shall not be construed to mean that any covered material is eligible for being labeled 'compostable' for purposes of section 42050(b)."
+Paragraph (e) states "Satisfying the legal requirements for being labeled 'home compostable' pursuant to sections 42355 through 42357.5 of the Public Resources Code or any other law shall not be construed to mean that any covered material is eligible for being labeled 'compostable' for purposes of section 42050(b)."
 AMERIPEN is disappointed by the addition of this paragraph, as it will hinder the rollout and support for an emerging segment of the organics market.
 AMERIPEN encourages the Department to strike this paragraph and promote a pathway for these materials to qualify as eligible to be labeled "compostable" under SB 54.